By pure logical observations, I got that $n=1,2,4$ satisfies but I couldn't get the proper theoretical proof. Any help is appreciated.

 Related Questions in VIETA-JUMPING

-- Find the integer values of c
+- Find all possible value of c

 Trending Questions